 There are very limited choices for accommodation in Majuro, especially for those travelling on a budget.
 The two hotels below are your only choices.
 There is a hostel in town – but from everything we’ve heard, it’s pretty grim.

-Robert Reimers Hotel – It looks like this hotel has been around for quite some time.
 The rooms, furniture and bedding are very dated.
 The cheapest double room starts at USD $115 per night, incl tax.
 The rate is for room only.

 There is a restaurant on-site where you can purchase breakfast, other meals or drinks and wifi is an additional charge.
 An airport transfer is charged at $5 per person each way.

 To make a reservation, contact them via email – [email protected]

 Marshall Islands Resort – In my opinion, this property offers better value for money to visitors.
 The rooms are more updated than the above hotel, they offer FREE airport transfers, and a large hot breakfast with decent coffee from their on-site restaurant is included in the rate.

-You can check if you can make a reservation on Booking.com, however, I’m confident you may need to just email them to try and make a reservation.
+You can check if you can make a reservation on Booking.com, however, I’m confident you may need just to email them to try and make a reservation.
 It’s very ‘old school’ in the Marshall Islands.

 You can buy strong wifi online – the price is $5 for 24 hours (one device only).